-The MCR calculation for MLL is set out in the Delegated Acts.
+The MCR calculation for MLL is set out in the Minimum Capital Requirement part of the PRA Rulebook.
 Given the nature of MLL's business, the required inputs to the calculation that are not defined under the regulations are limited to:

-- the technical provisions excluding the risk margin for unit-linked life insurance and reinsurance obligations of £21,241m; and - the amount of capital at risk, which given payments made under the contracts issued by MLL are not directly contingent on death, is taken to be £nil.
+- the technical provisions excluding the risk margin for unit-linked life insurance and reinsurance obligations of £26,222m; and - the amount of capital at risk, which given payments made under the contracts issued by MLL are not directly contingent on death, is taken to be £nil.

-At 31 March 2024, the minimum consolidated group SCR is equal to MLL's MCR and is the monetary minimum prescribed in the regulations, i.e. the sterling equivalent of \in 4.0m (2023: \in 4.0m).
+At 31 March 2025, the minimum consolidated group SCR is equal to MLL's MCR and is the monetary minimum prescribed in the regulations, i.e. £3.5m (2024:the sterling equivalent of $\notin$ 4.0m, which was £3.495m).